MrWonsik/snake/README.md

 # SNAKE GAME

-The project was created to organize my knowledge of frontend technologies based on the snake game.
+The project was created to organize my knowledge of frontend technologies.

 ## setup